 The left consensual pupillary reflex is the indirect response of the left pupil to light entering the right eye, the contralateral eye.

 The right direct pupillary reflex is the correct response of the pupil to light entering the right eye.

-The consensual right pupillary reflex is the indirect response of the right pupil to light entering the left eye, the contralateral eye.
+The consensual right pupillary reflex is the indirect responsibility of the right pupil to light entering the left eye, the contralateral eye.

 Anatomy of the neural pathway

-The pupillary reflex reflex neuronal pathway on each side has one afferent limb and two efferent limbs.
-The afferent limb has nerve fibers that run within the optic nerve (CN II).
+Each side’s pupillary reflex neuronal pathway has one afferent limb and two efferent limbs.
+The afferent limb has nerve fibers within the optic nerve (CN VII).